 - Training: determine what training is required before you go on your trip (e.g. first aid, defensive driving, TDG, ATV, Bear awareness, etc.)

-- It is highly recommended that at least 2 people have first aid so if one person gets injured there is still another to help
+- It is highly recommended that at least 2 people have first aid so if one person gets injured there is still another to help.
+ALL Instructors and TAs on EAS field schools are all required to have first aid

-- Permits:
+-

-- Insurance:
+-

 - Procure Field Equipment

-- Contact Mark Labbe (mjlabbe@ualberta.ca) or Igor Jakab (jakab@ualberta.ca) to get access to EAS department field equipment
+- Contact Mark Labbe (mjlabbe@ualberta.ca) or Igor Jakab (jakab@ualberta.ca) to get access to EAS department field equipment (tick kits, EpiPens, CSA Type 1 kits, rock hammers, high visibility vests, etc.)

 - Fill out the following google form to request equipment from FRO such as first aid kits, satellite phones, and GPS (inReach)